drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 This emulator is available for Windows-x64.<br>
 Emulator documentation can be found on [GitHub](https://github.com/hades-emu/hades).<br>
-This emulator requires a BIOS file to work.
+This emulator requires a BIOS file to work.<br>
+You can download this emulator on the [Official Website](https://github.com/hades-emu/hades).<br>

 .